ZeinyLing/DIP-Final-Project/README.md

 #run code
 python step1_train.py

+#You have to train 5 models.
 ```
 ## Step2.
 Voting to enhance recall
 - According to your file name/root, modify it in code.
 ```
 #run code
 python step2_voting.py

+#You will get the performence on test.
 ```
 ## Step3.
 CAM to Mask
 - According to your file name/root, modify it in code.